YinHK-gameDev/unity-learn/camera & render pipelines/Cinemachine/README.md

 ### Virtual Cameras

-Cinemachine does not create new cameras.
-Instead, it directs a single Unity camera for multiple shots.
+Cinemachine **does not create new cameras**.
+Instead, it **directs a single Unity camera for multiple shots**.
 You compose these shots with **Virtual Cameras**.
 Virtual Cameras move and rotate the Unity camera and control its settings.

 The **Virtual Cameras are separate GameObjects from the Unity Camera, and behave independently**.
 They are not nested within each other.